 The first glimpse of Burano from our ferry was a candy-colored cluster of buildings rising from the emerald calm waters.
 As we cruised closer the houses awash in a vivid splash of colors became evident.
 Burano is an island in the Venetian Lagoon north of Venice in Italy.
-Burano along with Murano an island famous for glass making and Torcello the oldest lagoon island are amongst the lagoon islands much frequented by the tourists looking for a day excursion from the city of Venice.
+Burano along with island of Murano famous for glass making and Torcello the oldest lagoon island are amongst the lagoon islands much frequented by the tourists looking for a day excursion from the city of Venice.

 Burano is famed as one of the most colorful cities in the world.
 Our recent visit to the colorful fairytale village of Popeye in Malta had left us spellbound and we were all agog to behold yet another postcard perfect prismatic village this time in Italy.